Hilbert's arithmetic of ends: Multiplication

 The multiplication operation in the arithmetic of ends is defined (for nonzero elements x and y of H) by considering the lines (1,−1), (x,−x), and (y,−y).
 Because of the way −1, −x, and −y are defined by reflection across the line (0,∞), each of the three lines (1,−1), (x,−x), and (y,−y) is perpendicular to (0,∞).

 From these three lines, a fourth line can be determined, the axis of symmetry of the composition of the reflections through (x,−x), (1,−1), and (y,−y).
 This line is also perpendicular to (0,∞), and so takes the form (z,−z) for some end z.
 Alternatively, the intersection of this line with the line (0,∞) can be found by adding the lengths of the line segments from the crossing with (1,−1) to the crossings of the other two points.
 For exactly one of the two possible choices for z, an even number of the four elements 1, x, y, and z lie on the same side of line (0,∞) as each other.
 The sum x + y is defined to be this choice of z.

 Because it can be defined by adding lengths of line segments, this operation satisfies the requirement of a multiplication operation over a field, that it forms an abelian group over the nonzero elements of the field, with identity one.
 The inverse operation of the group is the reflection of an end across the line (1,−1).
 This multiplication operation can also be shown to obey the distributive property together with the addition operation of the field.

 Rigid motions

-Let $\scriptstyle \Pi$ be a hyperbolic plane and H its field of ends, as introduced above.
-In the plane $\scriptstyle \Pi$, we have rigid motions and their effects on ends as follows:
+Let $\Pi$ be a hyperbolic plane and H its field of ends, as introduced above.
+In the plane $\Pi$, we have rigid motions and their effects on ends as follows: